confluentinc/ksql/design-proposals/klip-33-key-format.md

 Many joins require an implicit repartition of one or both sides to facilitate the join.
 In such situations the change of key format can be performed in the same repartitioned step, avoiding any additional re-partitions.
-This means that joining sources with different key formats will only require an implicit repartition to converge the key formats _if_ neither side is being repartitioned for any reason.
+This means that joining sources with different key formats will only require an implicit repartition to converge the key formats _if_ neither side is already being repartitioned.

-Choosing which side to reparation can not be driven by the size of the data, as in a traditional database system, as the size of the data is unknown, likely infinite.
+Where one side must be repartitioned to correct the key format, choosing which side to reparation can not be driven by the size of the data, as in a traditional database system, as the size of the data is unknown, likely infinite.
 Ideally, for a streaming system it is the rate of change of the data, i.e. the throughput, that would drive the choice.
 Unfortunately, this too can not be known upfront.
 For this reason, we propose repartitioning based on the order of sources within the query, with the source on the _right_ being repartitioned.

 A benefit of making the choice order-based is that, once the rule is learned, users can predicate and control which side is re-partitioned in some situations, i.e. stream-stream and table-table joins.

+Note: allowing users to freely switch left and right sources to control which side is repartitioned will work for all but left-outer joins.
+To support switching left-outer joins ksqlDB would need to support a right-outer join.
+The addition of this is deemed out of scope.

 Repartitioning the right side was chosen over the left, as it will mean stream-table joins will repartition the table, which we propose will _generally_ see a lower throughput of updates to the